Gamepad (Controller, Joystick)

 Example showing how to remember the first connected gamepad ID:

-/// Simple resource to store the ID of the connected gamepad.
+/// Simple resource to store the ID of the first connected gamepad.

-/// We need to know which gamepad to use for player input.
+/// We can use it to know which gamepad to use for player input.

 #[derive(Resource)]